Since many of my products use essential oils, I thought I would break down a bit of information about aromatherapy, its uses and benefits.

 Aromatherapy works by the oils entering our body in several different ways.
-They can be absorbed through the skin, passing into the circulatory system.
-They can also be inhaled, passing into the blood system through the lungs or, by the scent being transmitted through the nervous system directly to the limbic system of the brain.
-When we inhale, scent molecules travel up the nose and into the brain where messages are sent to stimulate the release of various happy hormones which help to balance and stimulate our body and emotions.
+They can be either absorbed through the skin and then passed into the circulatory system.
+Or they can also be inhaled and passed into the blood system through the lungs or, by the scent transmitted through the nervous system directly to the limbic system of the brain.
+When we inhale, scent molecules travel up the nose and into the brain where messages are sent to stimulate the release of various happy hormones that help balance and stimulate our body and emotions.

 What are Essential Oils?

 They are highly concentrated oils that are extracted from various parts of plants, such as leaves, seeds, flowers, roots, grasses, and trees.
 They contain the life force of the plant and have the ability to strengthen our immune system and stimulate our body’s natural healing abilities.
 It takes 60 roses to make 1 drop of rose essential oil and 1 drop of peppermint essential oil is equivalent to drinking 30 cups of peppermint tea.
 So as you can see they are very potent!